hsc996/T2_WB_A/README.md

 _* Webserver_

-Nginx serves dual roles as both a high-performance HTTP web server and a reliabel reverse proxy tool within the Airbnb app.
+Nginx serves dual roles as both a high-performance HTTP web server and a reliable reverse proxy tool within the Airbnb app.
 It's ability to efficiently deliver static content such as HTML, CSS and Javascript files to users accelerate frontend performance by reducing backend server load.
 As a reverse proxy, Nginx distributed incoming requests across multiple backend servers (including those on Amazon EC2) in order to optimise resource use and response times.
 It ensures sercurity with SSL/TLS management and HTTPS encryption, while its flexible configuration supports caching strategies and performance adjustments for scalability.
 This plethora of features maintain seamless servive uptime by routing traffic to healthy servers, managing failures, and ensuring a resilient user experience globally.

 _* Caching and key-value storage_